-I hereby certify that the foregoing Resolution NTCDC 21-1 of Directors of NTCDC at its duly called meeting rin Navaj o, New Mexi ico at which a quoru m was present and that same was passed by a vote of abstained, this 22 nd day of December, 2021. in favor, O opposed and Motioned by: Willie Tracy Jr.
+I hereby certify that the foregoing Resolution NTCDC 21-12 was duly considered by the Board of Directors of NTCDC at its duly called meeting rin Navajo, New Mexico at which a quorum was present and that same was passed by a vote of 4 in favor, 0 opposed and 1 abstained, this 22^{pd} day of December, 2021.

+Motioned by: Willie Tracy , Jr.